subpair/habit_tracker/README.md

 # My Habit Tracker Application

 This program is a backend for a habit tracking application that includes a custom command line interface to use the basic functionalities.

+It was written for the IU University's course *"DLBDSOOFPP01" - Object-Oriented and Functional Programming with Python*.

-This program was built with Python 3.10.6.
+This program was built with Python 3.10.

 ## What is it?

+A habit tracker application is in general like a todo list whose tasks are coupled to specific dates.
+This application can be used to keep track of those and provide you with analytics about how you kept up with those for a specific time range, referred here as a periodicity.

 ### A habits' properties
 A habit consists of \